Vs broad listening tools

 You want AI help without automatic posting or mass engagement.

-You care about why a post is relevant before deciding to reply.
+You care about why a post is relevant before deciding to engage.

 ReplyRadar is not meant to replace every social or support workflow.
-It is focused on reply-worthy X, Facebook, and Reddit conversations.
+It is focused on actionable conversations across Reddit and X.

 Use brand monitoring when you need broad mention tracking across many channels.